iesgn/openstack-ubuntu-ansible/README.md

 openstack-ubuntu-ansible
 ========================

-Ansible playbooks for installing OpenStack Kilo on Ubuntu Trusty (14.04)
+Ansible playbooks for installing OpenStack on Ubuntu.

 These playbooks have been written in the hope of using them in a real deployment with physical servers, but thay can be used too to deploy a OpenStack test